LesFerch/WinSetView/README.md

 Please note that, even with this setting enabled, you can still change any folders to type **Documents**, **Music**, **Pictures**, or **Videos** using Explorer's **Customize this folder...** option.
 Any default views, you may have set for these folder types in WinSetView, would then apply.

 Checking this option also causes **Folder Type Discovery** to be disabled.
-That's the windows feature that automatically changes a folder's view based on its contents.
+That's the windows feature that automatically changes a folder's type based on its contents.
 If you want your folder views to change with content, don't check this item.
 If you want a consistent view across all folders, regardless of content, you may want to check this option.

 Please note there is no separate setting for **Folder Type Discovery**.
 If you want Folder Type Discovery off, you must make all folders generic.
 However, as noted above, you can change any folder (or tree of folders) back to a specific folder type at any time.